rbms-bsc/DCRMR/_pages/PPDM/Parallel-name-of-publisher.md

 <a name="5.225.1.2">5.225.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.225.2 RDA Definition and scope
+## 5.225.2 RDA definition and scope

 <a name="5.225.2.1">5.225.2.1</a> A nomen that is a name of publisher in another language or script.

-## 5.225.31 Publisher statements in more than one language or script
+## 5.225.31 Publisher names in more than one language or script

 <a name="5.225.31.1">5.225.31.1</a> Take parallel publishers’ names from the same source as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher).
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement) on parallel publishers’ names found elsewhere if considered important for identification (see [Note on publication statement, 5.24.34.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.1)).